-Links on Android Authority may earn us a commission.
+Affiliate links on Android Authority may earn us a commission.
 Learn more.

 How to delete all emails in Gmail

-How to delete all emails in Gmail (desktop)
+How to mass-delete emails in Gmail